 This project aims to assess the feasibility of investigating stock connectivity for yellowfin and skipjack tuna, with a focus on Region 2 (yellowfin) and Region 5 (skipjack) in the western Pacific and East Asia and their linkages to the broader WCPFC Convention Area.
 At SC20, the importance of reducing uncertainty in stock assessments and improving CMMs was emphasized, particularly through a better understanding of the biological distinctness and unique characteristics of these regions.
 Project 128 delivers a comprehensive project proposal outlining the sampling framework, methodologies, regional capacity, and estimated costs for future tissue-based genetic studies.

-SC21 will review the proposed terms of reference, overall project budget, , and how project outcomes can inform the 2028 skipjack and 2029 yellowfin stock assessments, as well as ongoing harvest strategy development.
+SC21 will review the proposed terms of reference, overall project budget, implementing agency, and how project outcomes can inform the 2028 skipjack and 2029 yellowfin stock assessments, as well as ongoing harvest strategy development.

 Research Plan Update